angezid/advanced-mark.js-playground/README.md

 * ask for help, if there's problem highlighting something

 When you paste or drag & drop a Html content into the Html editor or load/import, the content runs through the Html sanitizer, which removes head, script, style, link, and meta elements and comments.
 It also removes attributes containing `javascript:` or name start with `on`.
-The values of `href, src` attributes are replaced by '#'.
+The values of `href, src, srcset` attributes are replaced by '#'.

 Warning: 100% security is currently under the question.